EnduranceCode/JavaCourseraDuke/README.md

 #### Classes, Types and For Each Loops

 The support code for the video *For Each Loops* is stored in the branch [course1/week1/for-each-loops](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week1/for-each-loops).

+#### Seven Steps for Solving Programming Problems

+The support code for the video *Seven Steps in Action: Translating to Code* is stored in the branch [course1/week1/seven-steps](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week1/seven-steps).